dildeolupbiten/QSnake/README.md

 ### 1. Train snake

 The agent (snake) interacts with the environment, exploring actions and learning over time.
-Below is an example of how the snake is moving after trained:
+Here is an example of how the snake acts after training:

 ![output](https://github.com/user-attachments/assets/deecca94-550b-4037-aa45-219c28fb7736)